How to sail through a cruise

 Vessels, and the doctors and nurses on board, are usually registered overseas, so once you are outside Australian waters, any treatment may be deemed private and you may have to pay for it.

-To ensure that your travel insurance covers you for medical bills incurred overseas, even though you may be cruising just off Australian land.
+Ensure that your travel insurance covers you for medical bills incurred overseas, even though you may be cruising just off Australian land.

 Make medical cover your top priority